 The following guide will discuss the three most common reasons a Porsche won’t start.
 A lot of joy can come from owning a Porsche.
 They can bring quality, performance, and luxury into your daily life.
 For almost 100 years, the brand has been praised globally for its reliability, with over 70% of all 911s still on the road today.
-But what happens on that enviable morning when you’re running late for work and your beloved 911, Panamera or Cayenne won’t start?
+But what happens on that enviable morning when you’re running late for work, and your beloved 911, Panamera, or Cayenne won’t start?

 Let’s start with a basic problem: the battery.
 From the original Porsche 901 to the brand new 992, they all have an external battery to give the vehicle’s system base power to get it up and running.
 In classic cars, the battery’s main purpose is to send power to the starter motor and fuel pump when the ignition is turned on.
 After the engine turns over, the alternator takes over the electrical production and sends extra voltage back to the battery to keep it topped up.
 No voltage was sent to any accessories if the ignition was turned off.
 This made it so it wouldn’t constantly pull power from the battery, causing it to die.

 In modern cars, the principle is still the same, but tons of other systems are added on top of the basic fuel and ignition.
 Cars today have hundreds of computer modules.
-Each is charged with monitoring every aspect of the vehicle, and each draws power from the battery, some even with the ignition turned off.
+Each is charged with monitoring every aspect of the vehicle and draws power from the battery, some even with the ignition turned off.
 The Porsches of today have various monitoring systems in the doors and cabin that continue to run after the car has been shut down.

 In ideal conditions, the modules go to “sleep” and completely shut off after a short time.
 Faults in the system, such as lights being left on or the doors not being closed properly, can cause the car not to sleep.
 This leaves the systems running and the battery on the hook for the juice, causing the battery to die.